horskyyaron/shoam-cli/README.md

   search      Searching for a course using a string pattern

 Flags:
-  -h, --help   help for shoam
+  -h, --help   help for shoam-cli

-Use "shoam [command] --help" for more information about a command.
+Use "shoam-cli [command] --help" for more information about a command.
 ```

 ### db

 ```
-shoam db create
+shoam-cli db create
 ```

 this command will fetch the courses information from the Shoam system,